 - Choosing an audience as part of your niche marketing strategy will help not hurt your business.

 - You’ll get a greater ROI on your marketing investment if you target your message.

-- Choosing an audience is not an exclusive commitment.
+- Choosing an audience is not an exclusive nor a lifetime commitment.

 You won’t alienate people outside of your target market by targeting your message to a single audience.
 When you tightly target your audience, your audience will notice your message.
 People who aren’t part of that audience won’t feel excluded, they just won’t notice.

 When you don’t target your audience for your marketing message, no one notices it.
 At least when you target your message, someone will notice it.

 Creating Your Niche Marketing Strategy